bwt-dev/bwt/contrib/nodejs-bwt-daemon/README.md

 ```

 This will download the `libbwt` library for your platform.
-The currently supported platforms are linux-x64, macos-x64, windows-x64, linux-arm32v7 and linux-arm64v8.
+The currently supported platforms are Linux, Mac, Windows and ARMv7/8.

 The hash of the downloaded library is verified against the
 [`SHA256SUMS`](https://github.com/shesek/bwt/blob/master/contrib/nodejs-bwt-daemon/SHA256SUMS)